How to Do Things Your Customer Didn't Ask For

 If we do this, the users aren't surprised; they won't start filing bugs when they can see a scheduled outage.

 "What gets measured, gets optimised": if we do this, we can start tracking system reliability, and planning.
-We'll have some figures and history to use to help us kill off unreliable hardware, to maintain critical software, fix high-profile problems.
+We'll have some figures and history to use to help us kill off unreliable hardware, to maintain critical software, fix

 "What gets measured, gets optimised": if we do this we will find that it's easier to ask for resources to fix a problem when the problem is clear, rather than beeing a 'feeling.'